 Juxtapid is available only through certified pharmacies that are enrolled in the Juxtapid REMS Program.
 Your doctor must be enrolled and certified in the program in order to prescribe Juxtapid.

-Juxtapid may cause serious side effects, including liver problems.
+- Juxtapid can cause liver problems such as increased liver enzymes or increased fat in the liver.
 For this reason, your doctor should do blood tests to check your liver before you start Juxtapid and while you are taking Juxtapid (especially if your dose is increased).
 If your tests show signs of liver problems, your doctor may lower your dose of Juxtapid or stop it altogether.

-You should tell your doctor if you have had liver problems in the past, including liver problems while taking other medicines.
+- You should tell your doctor if you have had liver problems in the past, including liver problems while taking other medicines.

 You should not take Juxtapid if you:

-- Have moderate to severe liver problems or active liver disease, including abnormal liver function tests
+- Have moderate to severe liver problems or active liver disease, including abnormal liver function tests.

-The most common side effects of Juxtapid are stomach problems including diarrhea, nausea, vomiting, cramps/pain, indigestion and/or gas.
+- The most common side effects of Juxtapid are stomach problems including diarrhea, nausea, vomiting, cramps/pain, indigestion, and/or gas.
 You may be able to reduce your chance of stomach problems by following an eating plan consisting of less than 20% of calories from fat.